-The Company's financial instruments consist of cash, marketable securities, receivables, accounts payable and accrued liabilities, bank line of credit and lease liabilities.
+The Company's financial instruments consist of cash, marketable securities, receivables, accounts payable and accrued liabilities, bank line of credit, loan payable, advance from Burgundy Diamond Mines Limited and lease liabilities.
 Cash is carried at fair value using a Level 1 fair value measurement.
-The carrying value of receivables, accounts payable and accrued liabilities and bank line of credit approximate their fair values due to their immediate or short-term maturity.
+The carrying value of receivables, accounts payable and accrued liabilities, loan payable, advance from Burgundy Diamond Mines Limited and bank line of credit approximate their fair values due to their immediate or short-term maturity.
 Marketable securities consisting of common shares are recorded at fair value based on the quoted market prices in active markets at the reporting date, which is consistent with Level 1 of the fair value hierarchy.
 Marketable securities consisting of warrants are recorded at fair value based on a Black Scholes pricing model consistent with Level 3 of the fair value hierarchy.